 The three leaders who had been transported from Newport were pardoned in 1856.
 William Jones remained in Australia where he worked as a watchmaker.
 Zephaniah Williams remained in Tasmania where he mined coal.
 John Frost returned from Tasmania but went to live in Stapleton in Bristol where his wife and children had moved.
 He continued to publish articles about reform until his death in 1877 at the age of ninety-three.

 In the 1980s Newport historian Richard Frame learned from Frost’s will that he had requested to be buried in the grave where his son, who had died in 1842, lay in the churchyard of Holy Trinity, Horfield, Bristol.
 Frost had buried his wife, who died only a year after his return, in the same grave.
 Frame located a badly weathered and partially buried stone bearing the name of Frost’s son, Henry Holman Frost.
 Newport Council paid for a new headstone of Welsh slate with a granite surround.
-It bears a quotation taken from a letter which Hunt wrote to Lord Tredegar;
+It bears a quotation taken from a letter which Frost wrote to Lord Tredegar;

 “The outward mark of respect